Community Resources

 UF Health CAN is dedicated to providing families of those living with autism or a neurodevelopmental disorder with an abundance of resources to ensure successful daily routines.

-The Center for Autism and Related Disabilities (CARD) offers free workshops for caregivers and individuals with Autism Spectrum Disorder (ASD) and other related disabilities.
-For more information, visit the CARD website to find your CARD center and learn more about the workshops available.
+The Center for Autism and Related Disabilities (CARD) offers free workshops for caregivers and individuals with autism and related disabilities.
+Visit the CARD website to find your CARD center and learn more about the workshops available.

 UF Multidisciplinary Diagnostic & Training Program